DirtyHarryLYL/HAKE-Action/README.md

 |TIN |HAKE-Large|Linear    | **51.0** | **57.5** |

 ## Training Details
-We first pre-train the Activity2Vec and PaSta-R with 156 activities and PaSta labels.
+We first pre-train the Activity2Vec and PaSta-R with activities and PaSta labels.
-Then we change the last FC in PaSta-R to fit the activity categories of the target benchmark.
+Then we change the last FC in PaSta-R to fit the activity categories of the target dataset.
 Finally, we freeze Activity2Vec and fine-tune PaSta-R on the train set of the target dataset.
 Here, HAKE works like the ImageNet and Activity2Vec is used as a pre-trained knowledge engine to promote other tasks.

 ## Citation
-If you find this work useful, please consider citing:
+If you find our work useful, please consider citing:
 ```
 @inproceedings{li2020pastanet,
   title={PaStaNet: Toward Human Activity Knowledge Engine},